asapcal/iac-lab/README.md

 # infra-code-learn
-A some of the infra and code lessons saved
+A few of the infra and code lessons saved